 TOWN OF OCEAN CITY

-The current fee schedule was adopted in FY 14, with no differentiation in charges to residents of Ocean City and residents of West Ocean City.
+Fee increases were implemented in FY 22, as the fee schedule had been in place since 2014.
 Fees consist of an Advanced Life Support or a Basic Life Support charge depending upon the level of service rendered and a charge for mileage.
-Basic Life Support fees were increased from $425 to $450 in FY 16.
-Advanced life support level one fees are $600 and advanced life support level two fees are $650.
-The mileage rate is currently $15 per mile.
-Revenue for FY 17 has been set at the FY 16 actual level.
-Worcester County reimburses the Town $190 per run for in-town and $760 per run for out-of-town calls.
+Basic Life Support fees were increased from $450 to $500 in FY 22.
+Advanced life support level one fees were increased from $600 to $700 and advanced life support level two fees were increased from $650 to $800.
+The mileage rate is $15 per mile.
+Worcester County reimburses the Town $190 per run for in-town and $760 per run for out-of- town calls.
 The per-paramedic subsidy was increased from $5,000 per paramedic to $8,000 per paramedic in FY 20.
 In FY 21, the Town was also funded for “full-time equivalent” paramedics, which increased our funding by $192,000.
-The per-ambulance subsidy remained at $10,000.
-Reimbursement for 24/7 coverage was increased from $40,000 to $50,000 in FY 21.
+The per-ambulance subsidy remained at $10,000, but reimbursement for 24/7 coverage was increased from $40,000 to $50,000 in FY 21.
 In FY 22, the Town was also reimbursed $323,350 for service to West Ocean City.
 In FY 22, Worcester County added a supplement for full EMS coverage during peak hours at $115,000.

 CHANGES IN OPERATIONS: